RareSkills/blog/staking-algorithm/staking-algorithm.md

 ## Looping over all the stakers is gas-intensive

 Distributing every staker their REWARD whenever someone calls **`deposit()`** or **`withdraw()`** will be very gas expensive if there are dozens of stakers.
-Transferring and ERC 20 token isn’t cheap, and doing it dozens of times in a loop is prohibitive.
+Transferring and ERC-20 token isn’t cheap, and doing it dozens of times in a loop is prohibitive.

 **To do this staking efficiently, people can only get rewards transferred to them if they initiate a state changing transaction.
 For those who don’t claim their rewards, their rewards are deferred.
 The rewards sit in the contract waiting to be claimed by them.**

-This will prevent us from having to do a bunch of ERC 20 transfers.
+This will prevent us from having to do a bunch of ERC-20 transfers.

 To have an efficient solution: